Figure 1 depicts how much more primitive the 3S imperatives (Satiety, Sex, and Safety) are than emotions and consciousness.

 The imperative to satisfy the nutrient requirements for the organism to flourish is obvious in all organisms that continue to exist.
+This imperative comes built in to each organism species that did not extinguish with the first member of the species.

 Sex reproduction started nearly 2 billion years ago with the invertebrates.
 It’s built very deeply into our genetic code.